 As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
 I also have a mandatory reporting responsibility related to my role as a faculty member.
-It is my goal that you feel able to share information related to your life experiences in classroom discussions, in your written work, and in our one-on-one meetings.
+It is my goal that you feel able to share information related to your life experiences in this class.
 I will seek to keep information you share private to the greatest extent possible.
-However, I am required to share information regarding sexual misconduct or information about a crime that may have occurred on Boston College’s campus with the University.
-Students may speak to someone confidentially by contacting the Sexual Assault Network (SANet) at 617-552-2211 or by going to the Women’s Center (Maloney 441) Care Team Drop-In Hours which can be found at https://www.bc.edu/offices/wc/SANet/Find_Support.html. (adapted from Purdue University)
+However, I am required to share information regarding sexual misconduct with the University.
+Students may speak to someone confidentially by contacting the Sexual Assault Network (SANet) at 617-552-2211 or by going to the Women’s Center (Maloney 441) Care Team Drop-In Hours which can be found at https://tinyurl.com/bc-sanet-support. (adapted from Purdue University)

 If you do not want the Title IX Coordinator notified, instead of disclosing this information to me, you can speak confidentially with the following people on campus and in the community.
 They can connect you with support services and help explore your options now, or in the future.